linaro-its/sd-webhook-framework/README.md

 ## Webhook Configuration

-For full functionality, both Jira and Service Desk webhooks need to be configured.
-If none of the request type handlers support assignment or status changes, it is safe to omit the Jira webhook since it will never be fired.
+If you are self-hosting Service Desk and you have [Automation for Jira](https://marketplace.atlassian.com/apps/1215460/automation-for-jira-server) installed, use the instructions for Service Desk Cloud configuration, otherwise follow the instructions for "Service Desk (Server) webhooks" and "Jira (server) webhook".

 In the text below, `<base URL>` is the URL that is mapped onto the framework web service.
 If the framework is being run on the same server as Jira Service Desk, this could be (for example) `http://localhost:8000`.

-### Service Desk webhook
+### Service Desk (Server) webhooks

-The Service Desk webhook is created through the Automation rules for a given SD project.
+The Service Desk (Server) webhooks are created through Project Settings > Automation for a given SD project.
 Generally, the following rules should be configured, depending on the needs of the handlers:

 - When: Issue created
   - Then: Webhook